api-platform/docs/core/user.md

 }
 ```

-## Creating and updating user password
+## Creating and Updating User Password

 There's no built-in way for hashing the plain password on `POST`, `PUT` or `PATCH`.
 Happily you can use the API Platform [state processors](state-processors.md) for auto-hashing plain passwords.